qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

 How to analyze?
 ===============

-The safety analysis is done on the feature and component architecture.
-The safety analysis shall be done accompanying to the development.
+The safety analysis (DFA and FMEA) is done on the feature and component architecture.
+The safety analysis (DFA and FMEA) shall be done accompanying to the development.
 So the results can directly be used for the development of the feature and component.
 With a iterative approach it is needed to proof the evidence of the functional safety of the functions.